Skip to content

 filter_size_map: 0.5

 Next, let us go through the parameters than are important for the back-end of FASTLIO.
-A very common parameter set used in almost any open-source SLAM that used IMU data as input, you need to specify IMU noise characteristics (here they are named acc_cov, gyr_cov, b_acc_cov, and b_gyr_cov).
-As mentioned for VINS-Fusion case, this step can be done through Allan-Variance IMU calibration tools but we omit that and use some generic parameters that is applicable in most commercial sensors.
-If you have a special more accurate sensor you can provide these parameters yourself.
+A common set of parameters used in almost any open-source IMU-aided SLAM, is the IMU noise characteristics.
+Here, they are named acc_cov, gyr_cov, b_acc_cov, and b_gyr_cov.
+As mentioned in VINS-Fusion section, these parameters can be acquired by Allan-Variance IMU calibration tools.
+We omit this process and use some generic parameters that are applicable for most commercial sensors.
+If you have an accurate IMU sensor, you can provide these parameters gained from your calibration.

 acc_cov: 0.1